Columbus, Ohio: Name

 The city of Columbus was named after 15th-century Italian explorer Christopher Columbus.
-It is the second largest city in the world named for the explorer (after Colombo), who sailed to and settled parts of the Americas on behalf of Isabella I of Castile and Spain.
+It may be the largest city in the world named for the explorer (as the name of the Sri Lankan city of Colombo is of Sinhala origin), who sailed to and settled parts of the Americas on behalf of Isabella I of Castile and Spain.
 Although no reliable history exists as to why Columbus, who had no connection to the city or state of Ohio before the city's founding, was chosen as the name for the city, the book Columbus: The Story of a City indicates that a state lawmaker and local resident admired the explorer enough to persuade other lawmakers to name the settlement Columbus.

 Since the late 20th century, historians have criticized Columbus for initiating the European conquest of America and for abuse, enslavement, and subjugation of natives.
 Efforts to remove symbols related to the explorer in the city date to the 1990s.
 Amid the George Floyd protests in 2020, several petitions pushed for the city to be renamed.
 In 2021, the iconic 22-foot tall statue of Christopher Columbus was removed from the south side of City Hall.

 Nicknames for the city have included "the Discovery City", "Arch City", "Cap City", "Cowtown", "The Biggest Small Town in America" and "Cbus".